VICO-UoE/mlpractical/environment-set-up.md

 # Environment set up

+*The instructions below intentionally are verbose as they try to explain the reasoning behind our choice of environment set up and to explain what each command we are asking you to run does.
+If you are already confident using bash, Conda environments and Git you may wish to instead use the much shorter [minimal set-up instructions](#minimal-set-up) at the end which skip the explanations.*

 In this course we will be using [Python 2.7](https://www.python.org/) for all the labs and coursework assignments.
 In particular we will be making heavy use of the numerical computing libraries [NumPy](http://www.numpy.org/) and [SciPy](http://www.scipy.org/), and the interactive notebook application [Jupyter](http://jupyter.org/).

 A common headache in software projects is ensuring the correct versions of all dependencies are available on the current development system.
 Often you may be working on several distinct projects simultaneously each with its own potentially conflicting dependencies on external libraries.
 Additionally you may be working across multiple different machines (for example a personal laptop and University computers) with possibly different operating systems.
 Further, as is the case in Informatics on DICE, you may not have root-level access to a system you are working on and so not be able to install software at a system-wide level and system updates may cause library versions to be changed to incompatible versions.